 The recent contention over the United States budget has pitted the Democrats against Republicans and in doing so has hardened political ideologies for many but has also opened the minds of many to the hypocrisy of Congress.
 One central narrative in this battle is whether citizens should continue to receive entitlement programs such as Social Security or be allowed to get health care under the Affordable Care Act.
 The right considers anyone in poverty as lazy and handouts as a disincentive to work.
 Narratives were abound regarding individuals who are perceived as undeserving of healthcare and that people need to work for a living in order to receive healthcare.
 Fox News went so far as too post a horrifically misrepresented graph suggesting that more Americans receive benefits than work.
 Of course the graph is extremely flawed with contradictory measures for those that receive benefits and those that work, and the Y axis makes the difference appear greater than what it is.
 The notion that Americans can pick themselves up by the boot straps and make something for themselves is a sensationalized myth at this point in time.
 The reality is that it is difficult to win the economic race when you are not even allowed on the track.
 The 99% moniker of the Occupy movement is indicative of the gap between the rich and the poor, and the difference between the rich and the poor cannot be whittled down to work ethic.
 Rather, income inequality is a product of social structures that exploit the working class. (more…)

 Despite such clubs being banned elsewhere, the student pole dancing club was recently soliciting new members at my university’s freshers’ fair.
-The toxic effects on gender relations of pole dancing’s explicit objectification of women have been extensively discussed elsewhere – see the Object campaign for example.
-Despite such critiques, pole dancing has been adopted into the body-sculpting repertories of fitness clubs and become an option for students to earn money by dabbling in the sex industry. (more…)
+The toxic effects on gender relations of pole dancing’s explicit objectification of women within the sex-industry have been extensively discussed elsewhere – see the Object campaign for example.
+Pole dancing has been adopted into the body-sculpting repertories of fitness clubs; it is, however, impossible to decouple it from its problematic sex-industruy heritage. (more…)

 Recent California statistics by the University of Washington’s Institute for Health Metrics and Evaluation expose a contradiction plaguing weight loss initiatives in the United States.
 More and more Californians are exercising, but obesity rates are rising across the state.
 Between 2001 and 2011, all of the counties in California saw an increase in rates of exercise.
 The increases were particularly dramatic for women; the rates of women who completed a sufficient amount of physical activity in a week rose from 50.7% in 2001 to 59.25% in 2011.
 Given the link between exercise and weight loss, increased activity should be related to a decrease in the number of obese people.
 Yet, this is not what researchers observed.
 Instead, the Health and Metrics Evaluation study found that obesity rates are on the rise: rates have increased in every county in California.
 Despite more exercise, Californians are not necessarily maintaining a healthy weight.
 The researchers concluded that Californians, like many people throughout the United States, are consuming more calories than they lose through activity.
 Diets and caloric intake are still too high, meaning individuals hold onto or even gain weight, rather than losing it through exercise. (more…)